kohana/coding-standards/README.md

     }

 Run `composer --dev update` to update your composer.lock file and install the package.
-The sniffs will be installed in `vendor/kohana/coding-standards` in your project root directory.
+The sniffs will be installed in `vendor/kohana/coding-standards` in your project root directory and the `phpcs` command will be installed to `bin/phpcs`.

-## Installation - If you intened to make changes to the sniff's
+## Installation - Manually or with PEAR

 If you want the standard to be available system wide you can symlink them into the code sniffer dir like so:

 	git clone https://github.com/kohana/coding-standards.git kohana-coding-standards
 	cd kohana-coding-standards
-	sudo ln -sfn `pwd`/PHP/CodeSniffer/Standards/Kohana `pear config-get php_dir`/PHP/CodeSniffer/Standards/Kohana sudo ln -sfn `pwd`/test/PHP_CodeSniffer/CodeSniffer/Standards/Kohana `pear config-get test_dir`/PHP_CodeSniffer/CodeSniffer/Standards/Kohana
+	sudo ln -sfn `pwd`/Kohana `pear config-get php_dir`/PHP/CodeSniffer/Standards/Kohana sudo ln -sfn `pwd`/test/PHP_CodeSniffer/CodeSniffer/Standards/Kohana `pear config-get test_dir`/PHP_CodeSniffer/CodeSniffer/Standards/Kohana

 ## Running

-You can reference the standard like so:

-	phpcs --standard=Kohana system/classes/kohana

-Or, if you don't want to install it system wide you can simply reference the local copy

-	phpcs --standard=path/to/coding-standard/PHP/CodeSniffer/Standards/Kohana system/classes/kohana

 If you installed with composer, reference the standard from your vendor directory:

+    bin/phpcs --standard=vendor/kohana/coding-standards/Kohana modules/

+Or, from a raw clone, you can simply reference the local copy:

+	phpcs --standard=path/to/coding-standards/Kohana kohana/core

+If installed globally (symlinked into PEAR), you can reference the standard like so:

-    phpcs --standard=vendor/kohana/coding-standards/PHP/CodeSniffer/Standards/Kohana
+	phpcs --standard=Kohana application/

 ## Customising your project standard